 Please note that this right entitles you to receive a copy of the personal data that we hold about you in order to enable you to check that it is correct and to ensure that we are processing that personal data lawfully.
 It is not a right that allows you to request personal data about other people, or a right to request specific documents from us that do not relate to your personal data.

 You can exercise this right at any time by writing to us using the contact details set out here and telling us that you are making a subject access request.
 You do not have to fill in a specific form to make this kind of request.

 Your Right to Rectification and Erasure

-You may, at any time, request that we correct personal data that we hold about you which you believe is incorrect or inaccurate.
+You may, at any time, request that we correct personal data that we hold about you that you believe is incorrect or inaccurate.
 You may also ask us to erase personal data if you do not believe that we need to continue retaining it (you may have heard of this right described as the “right to be forgotten”).

 Please note that we may ask you to verify any new data that you provide to us and may take our own steps to check that the new data you have supplied us with is right.
 Further, we are not always obliged to erase personal data when asked to do so; if for any reason we believe that we have a good legal reason to continue processing personal data that you ask us to erase we will tell you what that reason is at the time we respond to your request.